 In physics and chemistry, an ion is an atom or molecule that does not have a neutral electrical charge.
 A cation with a positive electric charge is called a cation, and an ion with a negative electric charge is anion.

 The process of winning or losing electrons (with respect to the neutral atom or molecule) is called ionization.
 Cations and anions are usually represented by the symbol of the corresponding atom and the symbol "+" or "-", respectively.
 If the number of electrons gained or lost is greater than one, this is also indicated.

-The cations and anions are attracted to the cathode and anode, respectively.
+The cations and anions are attracted to the cathode and the anode, respectively.

-Michael Faraday was the first to propose the existence of ions in 1830, but was Arrhenius who developed the corresponding theory in 1884.
+Michael Faraday was the first to propose the existence of ions, in 1830, but it was Arrhenius who developed the corresponding theory in 1884.
 This earned him the Nobel Prize in Chemistry in 1903.

 Generally, the ionization potentials decrease from top to bottom, and grow from left to right in the periodic table.
-This tendency is the opposite of that found for the atomic radius.
-This is because, in small atoms, the electrons are attracted more strongly by the core and more power to uproot.
+This trend is inverse of that found for the atomic radius.
+This is because, in small atoms, the electrons are more strongly attracted by the nucleus and there is more energy to pull them out.

-The first ionization potential is needed to start the first electron to a neutral atom; the second potential is the one to start neceista two electrons, and so on.
-The ionization potentials are gradually increasing.
-Generally, there is considerable energy gap at some point in the series.
-This makes each atom tends to form a certain type of cation.
+The first ionization potential is what is needed to start the first electron of a neutral atom; the second potential is that which is needed to start two electrons, and so on.
+The ionization potentials are gradually increased.
+Generally, there is a considerable jump of energy at some point in the series.
+This causes each atom to tend to form a certain type of cation.